 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the brand.
-This rating demonstrates how effectively a filter can pull out pollutants from the air.
+These filters have a MERV rating of 1721, depending on the kind.
+This rating demonstrates how successfully a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are deep and can restrict airflow.
 It’s important to touch base with Epperson Service Experts to make sure your heating and cooling system can run with one.

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
-This barrier fits snugly against your HVAC system.
+This barrier fits tightly against your HVAC system.

 An electronic air cleaner uses a high-voltage magnetic charge to capture particles.